open-ch/kaeter/kaeter/README.md

 - providing a standardised release process in a fat repo context
 - tracking released versions
-- providing a //just type this command to trigger a release// interface to release anything
+- providing a _just type this command to trigger a release_ interface to release anything

 Basically, in most use cases, `kaeter` answers these two most common questions: